 Departments are responsible for interviewing and making hiring decisions.
-One confirmation form per job is required per academic year.
+One Employment Request/Authorization form per job is required per academic year.
 Students may work up to 20 hours a week (all positions combined) during the academic year.

 In order to work under a Work-Study program at Lewis & Clark, the student must be awarded Work-Study by Student Financial Services, be enrolled at least half time, and be making satisfactory academic progress as defined by the College in accordance with federal and institutional guidelines.
 If a student’s Work-Study eligibility changes during the term, Student Employment will notify the department supervisors.

 Please use PeopleAdmin for posting open positions to show up on the On-Campus Job Database.
-You will use this site to view applicants to your posting and hire chosen candidates.
+You will use PeopleAdmin to view applicants to your posting.
 If you have not yet posted a position, start here.